D2D-Based Grouped Random Access to Mitigate Mobile Access Congestion in 5G Sensor Networks: Geolocation-Database-Assisted Clustering

 A final important aspect of our proposed solution is the use of geolocation and advanced context information (e.g., propagation mapping).
 This is to manage the grouping of sensors through centralized management and decision making.
 The use of a Geolocation Database (GDB) in this context, along with appropriate messaging built into the proposed protocol, serves a number of purposes and benefits.
 Particularly, it facilitates:

-\begin{enumerate} \item The optimal and more efficient grouping of sensors based on the channel conditions between them, taking into account locations, propagation, the requirements in terms of communication characteristics and data rate, among others.
-It also achieves a system-level viewpoint considering, e.g., interactions among the transmissions of different groups. \item The collection of information from the sensors to enhance the performance of the GDB in serving the above purpose, as well as others. \end{enumerate}
+\begin{enumerate} \item The optimal and efficient sensor clustering based on the D2D channel conditions, taking into account locations, propagation, the requirements in terms of communication characteristics and data rate, among others.
+It also achieves a system-level viewpoint considering, e.g., interactions among the transmissions of different groups. \item Collecting information from sensors to enhance the GDB in serving the above purpose, as well as others. \end{enumerate}

-Indeed, although an initial locus in the use of geolocation as a wireless communication facilitator has been location-based spectrum sharing and policy/regulatory considerations, there are numerous other potential benefits and justification of the use of the concept in 5G communication contexts.
-This is for reasons such as: \begin{enumerate} \item 5G technologies \emph{will} require spectrum sharing to achieve sufficient spectrum availability in some scenarios, e.g., at lower frequencies for coverage/reliability and signaling/control purposes to realize URLLC.
+Indeed, although an initial locus in the use of geolocation as a wireless communication facilitator has been location-based spectrum sharing and regulatory considerations, there are numerous other potential benefits and justifications to use this concept in 5G contexts.
+This is for reasons such as: \begin{enumerate} \item 5G technologies \emph{will} require spectrum sharing to achieve sufficient spectrum availability in some scenarios, e.g., at lower frequencies for coverage/reliability and signaling/control purposes.
+Such spectrum sharing will often be between very different services and spectrum owners, such that the sharing must usually be approved by the regulator---typically through automated regulatory-driven or certified GDBs.
+A number of regulatory initiatives/trials are being undertaken or have been completed showing such GDB concepts in action, including TV white space (TVWS) \cite{hol2016}, Licensed-Shared Access \cite{mat2014}, and the Citizens Broadband Radio Service \cite{CBRS2015}---for which an LTE band is already designated.